kmpf/uap/example-configurations/README.rst

 1.4 index_mycoplasma_genitalium_ASM2732v1_genome.yaml
 -----------------------------------------------------

-This conifguration file downloads the FASTA sequence of the Mycoplasma genitalium genome and creates the index files for different read mapping tools.
+This configuration file downloads the FASTA sequence of the Mycoplasma genitalium genome and creates the index files for different read mapping tools.
 *Due to the small genome size the creation of the segemehl index can be tested with this workflow.*